AB00k/NexTech_Nexus_DocuChat/Readme.md

 ## Built With

--**Streamlit**: is utilized to build the front-end of the application -**Clarifai**: is employed for handling LLMs (Language Model Models) and embedding models -**LangChain**: is employed to facilitate the creation of intricate chains and workflows
+* **Streamlit**: is utilized to build the front-end of the application
+* **Clarifai**: is employed for handling LLMs (Language Model Models) and embedding models
+* **LangChain**: is employed to facilitate the creation of intricate chains and workflows

 ## Features

--**Interactive PDF Conversations**: Upload PDFs, ask questions, and get instant answers.
+* **Interactive PDF Conversations**: Upload PDFs, ask questions, and get instant answers.
 Your documents become interactive companions.
--**Source Transparency**: See the evidence behind each answer.
+* **Source Transparency**: See the evidence behind each answer.
 DocuChat reveals the documents used to generate responses, adding credibility to your interactions.

 ### Installation & Setup